ingresso-group/slate/source/includes/_intro.md

 required please contact us: api@ingresso.co.uk.

-## How to get access to the API

-All examples shown in this documentation are for the `demo` user.
-This user has access to test product only - you can make purchases with this user without any impact on  live tickets.

-To request your own test or live API credentials email us: api@ingresso.co.uk

 ## Authentication

-The username and password should be passed in with every call.
+The username and password should be passed in to every resource.
 (TODO does it only need to be set once for the client libraries?)

 The password must be passed in the query string with `user_passwd`.